Traveling from South Fork to Pagosa Springs along Highway 160 takes you right by the

-Mountain-31This day trip will take you on a dramatic adventure to the top of the world, on a hunt for lost treasure, and at last to an epic natural hot springs that will let you soak it all in…
+and on a dramatic adventure to the top of the world.
+Hunt lost treasure, hike to a waterfall, and spend some time at an epic natural hot springs that will let you soak it all in…

 To the far southeast is the Summitville mining district (another great day trip, though 4x4 is required).
 To the northwest lies the Weminuche Wilderness, the largest wilderness area in Colorado.
 Notice the windswept conditions of the trees living at “timberline,” and hunt for a few alpine wildflowers!